Sakshee-D/AI_Investment_Portfolio_Recommendation/README.md

 This project is for:

-- Students learning backend development
-- Beginners exploring AI + APIs
-- Anyone trying to understand RAG systems in a simple way
+- The Stock Recommendation System is for people who want to understand a stock before investing, especially beginners and students who may find financial information difficult to analyze.

 ---